InventBoss/MeDaBot-JavaScript/README.md

 Not only that but, I have given myself access to the `clearmessage` which allows me to purge a specified amount of messages (this command can be used by anyone with the manage messages permission).

-If you don't want one person to have access to these commands then don't invite the bot to my server.
+If you don't want one person to have access to these commands then don't invite the bot to your server.

 # MeDaBot Quickstart